-In general, the wines of France give more weight to the place that the grapes are grown, than to the grapes themselves.
-For this reason, consumers commonly find place names, and not grape names on a given bottle of French wine.
+In general, the wines of France give more weight to the place that the grapes are grown than to the grapes themselves.
+For this reason, consumers commonly find place names and not grape names on a given bottle of French wine.
 These places may be the large, more familiar regional names such as "Bourgogne" (aka "Burgundy"), or the smaller village and appellation-derived names such as Burgundy's famous Nuits St. Georges.
-However, many American consumers are still considerably interested in knowing which grapes may be found in the various French wine regions.
+Such designated regions are called Appellations d'Origine Contrôlée (AOCs), translating to "named places of origin" and are part of a large regulatory system established by the French government in the 1950s.
+This intricate system determines the bounds of the region, the allowed grape varieties to be used, and even some production methods involved in order to maintain regional standards and style.
+Many American consumers are still considerably interested in knowing which grapes may be found in the various French wine regions.
 To that end, we'll endeavor.

 Bordeaux - A River Runs Through It

 As the largest winegrowing region in France, Bordeaux delivers great diversity in terms of both the types of grapes grown and the styles of wine produced.
 French wine can quickly become complicated, so we'll start with the basics.
 The primary red wines of Bordeaux are built on blends of three principal grapes: Cabernet Sauvignon, Merlot, and Cabernet Franc.
 The region's white wines consist primarily of Sauvignon Blanc and Semillon, for both the bone dry and famous dessert delights of Sauternes.